rrovetto/The-Spacecraft-Ontology/README.md

   * [PayPal](https://tinyurl.com/donateViaPayPalrr)
   * [Patreon](https://tinyurl.com/y9qegjsh)
   * [GoGetFunding](https://gogetfunding.com/?p=6893352)

+## Example Applicaiton
+Some of the definitions and the categorization model have influenced and been applied to [national-level standards](https://arc.aiaa.org/doi/abs/10.2514/4.106286.001), see also [this contribution example]().

+## Access
+* Contact if interested in purchasing use
+* With sufficient formal support, the ontology may become open

 ## Relevant Publications & Presentations
 [See this webpage for full list of relevant articles](https://ontospace.wordpress.com/publications)